snovvcrash/snovvcrash.github.io/_posts/2021-06-30-leveraging-printnightmare-to-abuse-rbcd.md

 Thanks to [@cube0x0](https://twitter.com/cube0x0/status/1409928527957344262) now we have [an impacket-based exploit](https://github.com/cube0x0/CVE-2021-1675) to trigger RCE from a Linux box.
 Another thing I though about is the red team aspect when generating a custom DLL binary.
 Good old *msfvenom* is (totally) not enough to fly under the radar of commercial antivirus solutions and/or the SOC team operators.
 If you ask me, I'd rather not run any C2 agents on the DC but aim for standard Active Directory persistence techniques.

-So what can we do when having access to code execution on the behalf of DC machine account and nothing more?
-Here is when resource-based constrained delegation comes in: acting on behalf of a computer account an adversary can configure RBCD bits for that specific computer object, so that a full AD compromise becomes real with no need for [adding new users](https://github.com/newsoft/adduser) to privileged groups (which is surely monitored) or running "noisy" malicious stuff on the DC.
+So, what can we do when having access to code execution on the behalf of DC machine account and nothing more?
+Here is when resource-based constrained delegation comes in: acting on the behalf of a computer account an adversary can configure RBCD bits for that specific computer object, so that a full AD compromise becomes possible with no need for [adding new users](https://github.com/newsoft/adduser) to privileged groups (which is surely monitored) or running "noisy" malicious stuff on the DC!

 ## Testing Environment